 - 1.1 The Press Complaints Commission has conducted an investigation into the use of subterfuge by the British newspaper and magazine industry, with particular reference to phone message tapping and compliance with the Editors' Code of Practice and the Data Protection Act. - 1.2 The inquiry followed the convictions in January 2007 of News of the World journalist Clive Goodman and inquiry agent Glenn Mulcaire for offences under the Regulation of Investigatory Powers Act 2000 (RIPA) and Criminal Law Act (1977).
 They had speculatively tapped into private mobile phone messages and used the information they discovered for stories in the News of the World. - 1.3 This type of snooping has no place in journalism, and the Chairman of the Commission has publicly deplored it on a number of occasions.
 The Commission as a whole condemns such behaviour. - 1.4 Despite the police inquiry, court case and convictions, the Commission considered that there were a number of outstanding questions that arose under the Code of Practice, which sets out the required professional standards for UK journalists and, as such, supplements the law.
-Last November, before the verdict was reached, the Chairman of the PCC had already put the then editor of the News of the World, Mr Andy Coulson, on notice that, depending on the outcome of the trial, the PCC might wish to pursue matters with him. - 1.5 On January 26 2007, Mulcaire and Goodman were sentenced to 6 and 4 months in prison.
-Mr Coulson resigned his post, saying that he had "decided that the time has come for me to take ultimate responsibility for the events around the Clive Goodman case".
-Mr Colin Myler was appointed editor in his place. - 1.6 Despite Mr Myler's appointment, the question arose whether the PCC should ask Mr Coulson to give an account of what had gone wrong.
+Last November, before the verdict was reached, the Chairman of the PCC had already put the then editor of the News of the World, Mr Andy Coulson, on notice that, depending on the outcome of the trial, the PCC might wish to pursue matters with him.

+1.5 On January 26 2007, Mulcaire and Goodman were sentenced to 6 and 4 mont hs in prison.
+1.1.
+O11 Mr Colin Myler was appointed editor in his place.

+- 1.6 Despite Mr Myler's appointment, the question arose whether the PCC should ask Mr Coulson to give an account of what had gone wrong.
 The PCC decided not to do so.
 Given that the PCC does not and should not have statutory powers of investigation and prosecution, there could be no question of trying to duplicate the lengthy police investigation.
 Furthermore, Mr Coulson was, following his resignation, no longer answerable to the PCC, whose jurisdiction covers journalists working for publications that subscribe to the self-regulatory system through the Press Standards Board of Finance. - 1.7 As a result, that part of the investigation involving the News of the World was conducted by the Director of the PCC with Mr Myler.
 The Chairman of the